Freedom of Information requests

 We aim to respond to requests within 20 working days unless the matter involves a complex test of the public interest, in which case it may take longer.
-You will be notified of the target date and we will let you know, promptly, if any delays appear likely.
+You will be notified of the target date and we will let you know, promptly, if any extensions to this time limit appear likely.

-The review will normally be conducted by a staff member who was not involved in processing the original request, and overseen and approved by a senior manager at Director level.
+The review will normally be overseen and approved by a senior manager at Director level, different to the one whom oversaw the original responseand by a staff member who was not involved in processing the original request, and overseen and approved by a senior manager at Director level.

 If you are still not satisfied, you can then complain to the Information Commissioner’s Office, which enforces and oversees the Freedom of Information Act.